splunk/public-o11y-docs/gdi/elasticsearch/elasticsearch.md

 #### Primaries versus total
 By default, the monitor collects a subset of index stats of total aggregation type.
 The total for an index stat aggregates across all shards, whereas primaries only reflect the stats from primary shards.
-It is possible to enable index stats of only primaries aggregation type.
+It is possible to activateindex stats of only primaries aggregation type.
 The following is an example configuration that shows how to index stats from primary shards: